Agathe48/robot_mission_3/README.md

 - `target_position` : Represents the target position to reach, which can be None or a position tuple.
 - `bool_covering` : Boolean variable representing whether the agent is in covering mode or not, initialized at `True`.
 - `direction_covering` : Represents the direction to cover, initialized at `None` and can take values `right` or `left`.
-- `bool_stop_acting` : Boolean variable representing whether the agent is in waiting mode (the grid is cleaned) or not.
+- `bool_stop_acting` : Boolean variable representing whether the agent is in waiting mode (its zone is cleaned) or not.

 #### The Chief's knowledge